MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **C:\AllFiles\AZ-104-MicrosoftAzureAdministrator-master\Allfiles\Labs\07\az104-07-vm-template.json** and **C:\AllFiles\AZ-104-MicrosoftAzureAdministrator-master\Allfiles\Labs\07\\az104-07-vm-parameters.json** into the Cloud Shell home directory.

+1. Edit the **Parameters** file you just uploaded and change the password.
+If you need help editing the file in the Shell please ask your instructor for assistance.
+As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

 1. From the Cloud Shell pane, run the following to create the virtual machine (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy the Azure virtual machine) and

     >**Note**: Replace the DID with the unique deployment id, which can be found under the envrionment details tab.
 To list the names of Azure regions, run `(Get-AzLocation).Location`.